Skip to content ↓

 85% of KS2 children represented the school in at least one sporting event.

-90% of children across the whole school (Year 1 - Year 6) attended at least one extra curricular sports club during 2021 - 2022
+90% of children across the whole school (Year 1 - Year 6) attended at least one extracurricular sports club during 2022 - 2023

-Extra-curricular clubs/opportunities were offered in 12 different sports during 2021 - 2022 (football, girls football, netball, cross country, athletics, Judo, dance, ballet, tennis, fun & fitness, multi-skills, acrobatics)
+Extracurricular clubs/opportunities were offered in 12 different sports during 2022 - 2023 (football, girls football, netball, cross-country, athletics, judo, dance, ballet, dodgeball, fun & fitness, multi-skills, acrobatics)

-75% of KS2 children regularly attend external sports clubs including football, netball, rugby, swimming, gymnastics, Irish dancing, ballet, dance (tap, modern, jazz, street) ice-skating, kick boxing, karate, judo, horse riding, cycling, rock climbing, athletics, cricket, archery
+75% of KS2 children regularly attend external sports clubs, including football, netball, rugby, swimming, gymnastics, Irish dancing, ballet, dance (tap, modern, jazz, street), ice-skating, karate, judo, horse riding, cycling, athletics, cricket, hockey

 ERPSSA Under 11 Small Schools Netball League Winners (2018)